mrizwanakram/OllamaResumeExtractor/README.md

 3. Ensure you have Ollama set up and running with the "llama3" model.

-4. Use the tool in your Python script:
+4. Use this Python script:

 ```python
 from pdfminer.high_level import extract_text